The Shops & Restaurants at Hudson Yards: History

-In September 2014, Neiman Marcus signed to become the anchor tenant of the Hudson Yards Retail Space.
+In September 2014, Neiman Marcus signed to become the anchor tenant of the Hudson Yards retail space.
 The retail space, designed by Kohn Pedersen Fox and Elkus Manfredi Architects with a connection to the bases of 10 and 30 Hudson Yards, started construction in June 2015, with a 100,000 ST order of steel, one of the largest such orders in the history of the United States.
 The mall opened on March 15, 2019.
 Neiman Marcus occupied the top three levels and one-fourth of the mall, or 250000 sqft.
 Chef and restaurateur Thomas Keller opened his second restaurant in New York City, called TAK Room, in addition to selecting 11 other fine dining restaurants on the fifth through seventh floors.
 The mall was anchored by Dior and Chanel, with a Fifth Avenue mix of shops such as H&M, Zara, and Sephora below them.

-Due to the COVID-19 pandemic in New York City, many of the stores closed, including Neiman Marcus, the Citarella Gourmet Market, Banana Republic, and Sephora.
+Due to the COVID-19 pandemic, many of the stores closed permanently, including Neiman Marcus, the Citarella Gourmet Market, Banana Republic, and Sephora.
 The mall also lost restaurants such as the TAK Room, Kawi, and Belcampo Meat Co.
 After the pandemic, the Shops at Hudson Yards sought to add new stores and eateries Louis Vuitton returned to the mall with a freestanding store from a previously operated shop inside Neiman Marcus.
 Levi's, Bulgari, Magnolia Bakery, and Pret A Manger are among the retail and restaurant establishments that were opening at the mall in the early 2020s.

-The Related Companies placed 380000 ft2 of the mall for sale in 2020, intending to find an office tenant.
-Wells Fargo bought 445000 ft2 across three stories of the mall for $550 million in September 2023.
-Wells Fargo's space is connected to approximately 905000 ft2 that the company already owned at 30 Hudson Yards, and the space was expected to accommodate nearly 2,300 employees.
+Related Companies placed 380000 sqft of the mall for sale in 2020, intending to find an office tenant.
+Wells Fargo bought 445000 sqft across three stories of the mall for $550 million in September 2023.
+Wells Fargo's space is connected to approximately 905000 sqft that the company already owned at 30 Hudson Yards, and the space was expected to accommodate nearly 2,300 employees.
 The renovation included replacing the mall's facade along Tenth Avenue.